Skip to main content

 What about things like immunizations that cannot be done through telehealth?

 While you can get many services through telehealth, there are some, like recommended immunizations, that need to happen in person.
 The easiest way to get immunizations for yourself and your children is by making an appointment with your doctor or calling your health maintenance organization.
 You may also be able to get shots at your local pharmacy, local health department, or at a community-based health care center.
-DHS can help you find an appointment near you.
+DHS can help find an appointment near you.